micahjones13/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-    Redux-thunk lets us return promises from our aciton creators.
+    Redux-thunk lets us return a function instead of an action from our action creators.

 1. Which `react-redux` method links up our `components` with our `redux store`?